 Discovery Special Academy is committed to the safeguarding of all of its community.
-PSHCE is a useful way of teaching young people about safeguarding issues.
-PSHCE may also give a child or young person an opportunity or confidence to tell an adult about something that may be concerning them.
+Personal, social, health and economic education is a useful way of teaching young people about safeguarding issues and is managed by our Personal, Social, Health, Economic and Relationships Education coordinator (PSHERE).
+This area of the curriculum may also give a child or young person an opportunity or confidence to tell an adult about something that may be concerning them.
 In the event this occurs, the academy safeguarding policy must be adhered to.